Yomaltd/mollisms/readme.md

 * The prime minister is TRESemmé
 * Why Ampersand's banner has an "and" sign on it?
 * My feet smell like childrens play areas
+* I concur.
+Is that a different language or is it English?